brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 ```

 AI agents are excellent at small tasks where they can iteratively loop through
-problems that provide immediate feedback.
-For example, you can make the agent
+problems with immediate feedback.
+For example, you can make the agent write a
-write a failing test, implement a change to match the expectation of the test,
+failing test, implement a change to match the expectation of the test, run the
-run the test and linting checks, and repeat.
-Note the architecture has to be
+test and linting checks, and repeat.
+Note that the architecture has to be
 straightforward enough to facilitate that feedback loop for the AI.
 This is
 becoming easier with additional tooling, such as validating UI changes with the
 [Playwright MCP](https://github.com/microsoft/playwright-mcp).

 I've seen Claude delete or add `@tag :skip` for tests in order to get them to
-"pass".
+"pass."
 Engineers have to be hands-on conductors.
 However, AI agents are
-excellent at setting up tests and other boilerplate and iterative test-driven
+excellent at setting up tests and other boilerplate and at iterative test-driven
-development–just be sure to review that the coverage is meaningful.
+development.
+Just be sure the coverage is meaningful.

-## Best Practice
+## Best Practices

 ### Workflow

-Using an AI agent for development looks unique for different tasks.
-Let me lay
-out a very general workflow with agentic prompting and some ideas to guide our
-approach.
+The development workflow varies by task.
+Here's the general approach I use with
+AI agents:

-1. Create worktree as a sibling folder to `work/repo-name` to parallelize
+1. Create a worktree as a sibling of `work/repo-name` to work on the repository
-   working on a repository
+   in parallel.
-1. Use Linear MCP to examine specifications of a ticket
+1. Use Linear MCP to examine the specifications of a ticket.
-1. Investigate the work in parallel with the agent in main worktree, ask the
+1. Investigate the work in parallel with an agent in the main worktree.
+Ask the
-   agent for an execution plan and then analyze the plan
+   agent for an execution plan, then analyze it.
-1. Run a first pass on the work and write tests for our expectations (or inverse
+1. Run a first pass and write tests for the expected behavior, in either order.
-   order)
-1. Review the work, refactor or fill in the gaps
+1. Review the work, then refactor it or fill in the gaps.

 ### Caution